vivek80801/blog-site/CONTRIBUTING.md

 Again, you will be prompt for your `password`.
 Enter your password

+Before stopping `mongod`.
+Make sure, you stopped server

+If you are on `windows` or `mac`. please read mongodb docs

 ## You are ready to start server 🏹

 ```bash